WKXR

 WKXR (1260 AM) is a radio station broadcasting a classic country music format.
-Licensed to Asheboro, North Carolina, United States, the station is owned by South Triad Broadcasting Corp. and features programming from AP Radio and Jones Radio Network.
+Licensed to Asheboro, North Carolina, United States, the station is owned by Dorothy Grace Keith, through licensee South Triad Broadcasting Corp., and features programming from AP Radio and Jones Radio Network.
 The station was established in 1947 as WGWR, and is simulcast on translator station W235CO (94.9 FM).

 History

-The station signed on May 24, 1947 as WGWR.
+The station signed on May 24, 1947, as WGWR.
 It changed its call letters to WKXR on April 4, 1984.
 When Chris Kelly of WKRR worked at WKXR as a teenager, the station's playlist included Patsy Cline, Hank Williams Jr. and Tammy Wynette.

 WKXR started its broadcast day at 5:00 a.m. and ended its broadcast day at 11:00 p.m.
 However, in recent years, WKXR has continued to broadcast from 11:00 p.m. to 5:00 a.m.
 WKXR turns its power down at 11:00 pm, but its feed still plays on Time Warner Cable of Asheboro's channel 8, a local Public-access television cable TV channel mainly used for local bulletins.